 After birth, the newborn goes through various circulatory changes and changes in oxygenation.
+The increased oxygenation of the extra-uterine environment results in decreased erythropoietin production and subsequent decrease in erythropoiesis in the first month of life.
 This influences the hematopoiesis.
 Given below are the normal hemoglobin and hematocrit values:

 Fetal hemoglobin is the main protein for oxygen transportation until 6 months of life.
 It has a greater affinity for oxygen binding, hence different from adult hemoglobin, giving the newborn an adequate supply of oxygen.
 The amount of fetal hemoglobin decreases with age.
 It is up to 85% of the total hemoglobin at birth and reduces to 2% of the total hemoglobin after 2 years of age.

 There is a redistribution of workload between the right ventricle and the left ventricle after birth.
 These changes produce a change in cardiac output.
-Right ventricle ejects blood against a lower afterload while left ventricle has to eject blood against a high afterload.
+The right ventricle ejects blood against a lower afterload, while the left ventricle has to eject blood against a high afterload.
 This results in left ventricular hypertrophy, mainly because of a faster rate of cell replication in the left myocardium.

-Left ventricular dominance can be seen in the first 3 to 6 months of life.
-Both left and right ventricle, however, are equal in size by the age of 6-10 months.
+Left ventricular dominance can be seen in the first 3—6 months of life.
+Both left and right ventricle, however, are equal in size by the age of 6—10 months.
 By 7 years, the left ventricle is once again larger than the right one.
 This is the adult relation.
-There is increased P wave duration, RR interval and QRS duration on ECG.
+There is increased P wave duration, RR interval and QRS duration on an ECG.
 These changes disappear by the age of 6 and after that, the ECG is similar to that of an adult.

 |Heart rate||145 bpm||72 bpm|